LSU, football coach Ed Orgeron to part ways at end of season

 Orgeron becomes the second SEC coach to be let go two years removed from a national title, joining Gene Chizik of Auburn.
 The Auburn Tigers won the BCS championship with Cam Newton in 2010 but went winless in SEC play in 2012 and Chizik was out.

-Orgeron went 6-2 as interim coach and was given a long-term contract by then-athletic director Joe Alleva.
+LSU went 6-2 the rest of that season and Orgeron was given a long-term contract by then-athletic director Joe Alleva.

 Woodward, previously the AD at Washington and Texas A&M, replaced Alleva at LSU in 2019.